PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 RED EYE is actually an image of the retina at the inside back of the eyeball.

-REFLECTED LIGHT READING - An exposure meter reading of light reflected by a subject.
+REFLECTED LIGHT READING - An exposure meter reading of the light reflected by a subject.
 The exposure meters in most cameras are reflected light meters.

 REFLEX CAMERA - A camera that has a mirror directly in the path of light traveling through the lens that reflects the scene to a viewing screen.